How To Get A Mortgage If Leeds Building Society Declines You

 Leeds Building Society asks for at least 24 months of UK address history before they’ll confirm an agreement in principle or mortgage offer.
 If you were declined because you couldn’t provide this much address history, the good news is that a broker could introduce you to a lender who asks for less than two years’ history.
 Some lenders ask for 6-12 months and even none at all.

 It is, however, a good opportunity to double-check that Leeds Building Society is the right lender for you and compare the deal they’re offering with products from other mortgage providers.
-If you speak to a broker, they can check this for you and advise on whether staying put is the best option.
+If you speak to a broker, they can check this and advise on whether staying put is the best option.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!